EDStaehle/caps/README.md

 ### Problem Domain

-using event pools create a series of tasks for a driver and a vendor
+using event pools create a series of tasks for a driver and a vendor now instead of using event pool refactor the code to use socket

 ### Links and Resources